MicrosoftDocs/architecture-center/docs/serverless-quest/validate-commit-serverless-adoption.md

 - **Identify and execute a Proof of Concept (PoC), pilot, or technical implementation.** Deliver a PoC, pilot, or technical implementation to provide evidence that serverless Azure Functions can solve a team's business problems.
 Showing teams how to modernize or build new cloud-native applications to their specifications can accelerate deployment to production.
 See [PoC or pilot](poc-pilot.md) and [Code-with engineering playbook](code-with.md).

 - **Conduct architectural design sessions.** An architectural design session (ADS) is an in-depth discussion on how a new solution will blend into the environment.
 ADSs validate business requirements and transform them to functional and other requirements.
-See [Architectural design sessions](ads.md).

 ## Next steps